I will also speak of Your testimonies before kings and shall not be ashamed.

 I have inclined my heart to perform Your statutes forever, even to the end.

 For everyone, loyalty is an important character trait.
 Loyalty to your family, school, or employer is expected.
 That decision should be firm and not on and off again.
-When we set our hearts to go a specific direction, it makes many decisions for us.
+When we set our hearts to go in a specific direction, it makes many decisions for us.
 Loyalty is also important for a Christian.
 One shouldn’t pledge loyalty to God and then not live like He asks you to.
 The decision should be consistent and lived out daily.
 This decision also makes many other decisions for us.
 Does your life reflect loyalty to God?